cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 </code-playground>

-To change the style of a portion of the mathfield, specify a selection range to `applyStyle()`.
+**To change the style of a portion of the mathfield**, specify a selection range to `applyStyle()`.